thechamppc/A-Student-Enrollment-Form-Using-JsonPowerDB/README.md

 ## Release History
 ### Version 0.0 /26/15/2022
-a. created a form to save student data in school database using bootstrap  \
+1. Created a form to save student data in school database using bootstrap  \
-b. connecetd token using javascript and AJAX.\
+2. Connecetd token using javascript and AJAX.\
-c. used predefined functions of jpdb common.js.
+3. Used predefined functions of jpdb common.js.